st186/InternetBanking/README.md

 2.Copy all the files to c:/xampp/htdocs/banking/

-3.Create a db named as 'bnak_db' and import the bank_db.sql from phpMyAdmin.
+3.Create a db named as 'bank_db' and import the bank_db.sql from phpMyAdmin.

-4.change the password in _inc/dbconn.php file accordingly.
+4.change the password in _inc/dbconn.php file accordingly and make it empty if you are using XAMPP).

 5.visit localhost/banking (customer index page)